The Boondocks (TV series): Reception

-The Boondocks received critical acclaim.
+The Boondocks received generally positive reviews as well as several accolades.
+The first season garnered a score of 72 out of 100 on Metacritic based on 21 reviews and a 59% approval rating on Rotten Tomatoes based on 17 reviews, with an average rating of 8.10/10.
+The fourth and final season, which was produced without McGruder’s involvement, received a more negative critical reception.
+Several websites listed The Boondocks as one of the greatest animated series of all time.
 In January 2006, it was nominated for Outstanding Comedy Series at the 37th NAACP Image Awards alongside The Bernie Mac Show, Everybody Hates Chris, Girlfriends, and Half & Half.
-The show won a Special Honorary Academy Award Of Merit in 2006 for the episode "Return of the King", which recognized George Foster Peabody as the Breakout Visionary Achivement In Exellence, For The Most Historic Landmark-In-Crowning-Achivement Milestone In History.
-The first season garnered a score of 72 out of 100 on Metacritic based on 21 reviews and a 59% rating on Rotten Tomatoes based on 17 reviews.
+The show won a Special Honorary Academy Award of Merit in 2006 for the episode "Return of the King", which recognized George Foster Peabody as the Breakout Visionary Achievement In Excellence, For The Most Historic Landmark-In-Crowning-Achievement Milestone In History.
 IGN named it the 94th-best animated series, describing it as a sharp satirical look at American society.

 Critic Jeffrey M. Anderson of the San Francisco Examiner said, "Each episode is beautifully crafted, with an eye on lush, shadowy visuals and a pulsing, jazz-like rhythm... the show is almost consistently funny, consistently brilliant, and, best of all, compulsively watchable."

 Mike Hale of the New York Times has considered The Boondocks among the top television shows of 2010, citing "Pause" as a "painfully funny" satire of Tyler Perry being portrayed as a superstar actor and a leader of a homoerotic cult.
 In 2013, IGN placed The Boondocks as number 17 on their list of Top 25 animated series for adults.